 If you become aware of a safeguarding issue, please contact the Safeguarding Lead or Deputy Lead immediately.
+Do not wait overnight.

 The full Englefield Estate Safeguarding Policy is available on request.
 Key staff hold an enhanced DBS check certificate and are trained in safeguarding at regular intervals.